5 Ways to Master Your Texting Strategy to Reach Executives

 4. Go the Extra Mile in Creating a Personal Relationship

-Ultimately, mastering the art of texting to an executive can be learned and mastered by being smart about the messaging and the frequency of communication method.
+Ultimately, mastering the art of text recruiting to an executive can be learned and mastered by being smart about the messaging and the frequency of communication method.
 Allow texting with your executive to open the door to future business conversations and be just a text away.